IAB Interactive Standardized Equipment List return to main tree

 Description: Watercraft designed for use in search and rescue operations, including both inflatable and rigid designs.

-ImportantFeatures: There are numerous types of watercraft available for water-based SAR, including Rigid Hulled Boats, "V" Hulled Boats, Inflatable Boats, Inflatable Rescue Boats (IRB), Rigid Hulled Inflatable Rescue Boats (RHIB), Flat Bottom or Jon Boats, and Wave Runners or Aquatic Rescue Craft (ARC).
+ImportantFeatures: There are numerous types of watercraft available for water-based SAR, including Rigid Hulled Boats, "V" Hulled Boats, Inflatable Boats, Inflatable Rescue Boats (IRB), Rigid Hulled Inflatable Rescue Boats (RHIB), Flat Bottom or Jon Boats, and personal watercraft or Aquatic Rescue Craft (ARC).

 Operating Considerations: The type(s) of potential operating environment(s) should drive the selection of a search and rescue water craft.
 Carefully review planned mission profiles, including weather and water conditions, to address key capabilities such as speed, range, load capacity, towing capability, draft, propulsion type(s), and ability to carry specialized tools and equipment.
 Each type of SAR water craft has specific limitations and advantages in different water environments.
 Usually, multiple types of watercraft are needed in a jurisdiction for use in different water environments.